dkout/6.013/proposal/proposal.md

 discrete lumped elements: inductors and capacitors.
 We plan to simplify our design by keeping the length of our stubs to $\frac{\lambda}{8}$, then are stubs will have the absolute-value impedance equal to $Z_{0}$.
-We plan to vary $Z_0$ by changing the width of the transmission line, allowing us to emulate lumped elements of various impedances.
+We plan to vary $Z_0$ by changing the width-length ratio of the transmission line, allowing us to emulate lumped elements of various impedances.
 A non-tangible goal of this experiment is for us to gain a more practical, intuitive understanding of how much microstrip implementation constraints limit the design room for analog filters.